alepmaros/mnist-3layer-nn/README.md

 # mnist-3layer-nn
-Experiment using 3 Layer Neural Network on reduced MNIST dataset using Tensorflow
+Experiment using 3 Layer Neural Network on reduced MNIST dataset using scikit-learn

 # Setup